 The beach is accessible from Yung Shue Wan on foot.
 It’s an easy 15-20 walk from the pier.
-Simply follow the directions on the map below, or click here to open on Google Maps.
+Simply follow the directions on the map below, or click here to open it on Google Maps.

+For more information on the island, be sure to check out our Complete Guide to Lamma Island.
 And don’t forget to leave a comment or share this post if you liked it!